Amstelveen: History

 In 1852 the Haarlemmermeer polder was reclaimed and the "Fort at the Schiphol" was created as a defense for Amsterdam.
 Forts were in those days more often named after rivers.
 "Fort at the Schiphol" was a ditch separating Aalsmeer and Amstelveen, and named after a piece of land from Amstelveen.
 Fort Schiphol became a military airport in 1916.
 Four years later Schiphol became a civilian airport.
 Schiphol Fort was demolished in 1934 to build a provincial road (Mayor Van Sonweg) from Amstelveen to Schiphol, with a swing bridge over the circular canal of the Haarlemmermeer.
 The development of Schiphol Airport attracted many people, many of whom settled in Amstelveen.
 The headquarters of KLM was established there.
 Amstelveen once was the fastest growing city in the Netherlands and has now grown to 91,691 inhabitants (2020).

 After World War II Amstelveen caught a portion of Amsterdam's housing shortage, and was also a member of the municipality of Schiphol.
 Amsterdam's plan was to introduce Amstelveen as a metropolitan area, with its urban and green areas.
 Amstelveen remained an independent and self-conscious municipality and adopted a policy that reflected many attractive new residential areas.
 Amstelveen's landscaping and added art attracted much international attention.

 In 1993, Amstelveen was in the news for its Krokettenmotie, debated in the municipal council after a motion proposal by Jan Peter Balkenende.
 In 2004 Amstelveen was voted the most attractive city in the Netherlands in which to live.
 Currently Amstelveen is in the top three on the national list of best cities to live in.
 The Amstelveen city centre also received the number one award for the Netherlands' best shopping centre in 2013, 2014 and 2015.

 In 2018 the St. Urbanus Church (Sint-Urbanuskerk) in Bovenkerk caught fire.
 The tower remained standing but the rest of the church suffered severe damage.

 The city's close proximity to Schiphol Airport makes it a prime location for people working in the aviation industry.

 Economy

-KLM Royal Dutch Airlines as well as the commercial organisation for the Netherlands, Belgium and Luxembourg have their head offices in Amstelveen (52.306117°N 4.842954°E), although it is slated to leave in 2024.
+KLM Royal Dutch Airlines as well as the commercial organisation for the Netherlands, Belgium and Luxembourg have their head offices in Amstelveen (52.306117°N 4.842954°E), although it is slated to leave in the future.
 Air France-KLM is represented by the KLM head office.

 In addition, Amstelveen houses the international headquarters of Big Four accounting firm KPMG.
-Large international corporations such as Canon Inc. and Hewlett-Packard also have corporate offices in Amstelveen.
+Large international corporations such as Nestlé, Canon and Hewlett-Packard also have corporate offices in Amstelveen.